Experts challenge Biden crime-fighting strategy of targeting gun sales: ‘A silly, childish notion’

 “When we look at violent crime, most of the offenders did not go to an FFL dealer, fill out all of their paperwork, legally purchase a gun and then go commit a violent crime,” said Betsy Brantner Smith, a spokeswoman for the National Police Association.
 “That’s such a silly, childish notion.
 That is not how most of the violent offenders are obtaining their weapons right now.”

-Ms. Smith said the administration is trying to distract from the mayhem in cities by focusing on “process crimes,” which are minor offenses such as falsifying firearms transaction records or failing to run a background check.
+Ms. Brantner Smith said the administration is trying to distract from the mayhem in cities by focusing on “process crimes,” which are minor offenses such as falsifying firearms transaction records or failing to run a background check.

-Derek Cohen, vice president of policy at the conservative Texas Public Policy Foundation, said anecdotal evidence shows that very few dealers are connected to gun crimes.
+Derek Cohen, vice president of policy at the conservative Texas Public Policy Foundation, said anecdotal evidence shows that few dealers are connected to gun crimes.

 “You could have a pawnbroker that doesn’t adhere to the rules, but I’ve looked at this space for the last 20 years and if the primary focus of a business is selling guns, just because of the licensing requirements, dealers are crossing every T and dotting every I,” he said.